 Alternative 1: No Action.
-Do not establish an endorsement for bully net gear or regulations related to bully nets for spiny lobster commercial harvesters in the EEZ off Florida in the Gulf of Mexico (Gulf) and the South Atlantic.
+Do not require a Florida state commercial bully net permit for bully net gear or regulations related to bully nets for spiny lobster commercial harvesters in the EEZ off Florida in the Gulf of Mexico (Gulf) and the South Atlantic.

-Alternative 2: Establish an endorsement for bully nets and align federal regulations to be consistent with Florida regulations for spiny lobster commercial harvesters using bully net gear by implementing the following:
+Alternative 2: Align federal regulations to be consistent with Florida regulations for spiny lobster commercial harvesters using bully net gear by implementing the following:

-- Require commercial bully net vessels in the EEZ off Florida to have a bully net endorsement from Florida - Require that the vessel be marked with the harvester's Florida bully net endorsement number using reflective paint or other reflective material - Prohibit commercial bully net vessels from having trap pullers onboard - Prohibit the simultaneous possession of a bully net and any underwater breathing apparatus (not including dive masks or snorkels) onboard a vessel used to harvest or transport spiny lobster for commercial purposes.
+- Require commercial bully net vessels in the EEZ off Florida to have a bully net permit from Florida - Require that the vessel be marked with the harvester's Florida bully net permit number using reflective paint or other reflective material - Prohibit commercial bully net vessels from having trap pullers onboard - Prohibit the simultaneous possession of a bully net and any underwater breathing apparatus (not including dive masks or snorkels) onboard a vessel used to harvest or transport spiny lobster for commercial purposes.